QinZinn/MiniProject-Python/README.md

-# MiniProject-Python
-Random thing that I do during free time
+Well, just some random thing that I do during free time xD